raedaltaki/zookeepr/README.md

 ## Description

-Zoo Keepr is a zoo managment application where all zoo employees and animals data are stored and managed
+Zoo Keepr is a zoo management application where all zoo employees and animals data are stored and managed

 ## Installation